 As does the creature in Frankenstein, Matilda longs for an apocalypse, a return to Paradise.
 “Is it not strange that grief should quickly follow so divine a happiness?”
 Matilda asks, a lament whose paradox plays out on the very nature of the self that misunderstands itself as defined through this supposedly grounding division of nature and culture (162).
 Matilda finds herself, that is, her world, disorientated: “I had no idea that misery could arise from love and this lesson that all at last must learn was taught me in a manner few are obliged to receive it” (162).
 Misery arises, it orients, her to this new realization of how love works in and through the other.
 She refers to “those few short months of Paradisiacal bliss” in which she “disobeyed no command…ate no apple, and yet…was ruthlessly driven from it” (162).
 The rewriting of the myth here places the firstness of their lastness on her father: “Alas!
 My companion did, and I was precipitated in his fall.
 But I wander from my relation” (162).
 For her father, in this riverrun past Eve and Adam, had a taste for the secret, the forbidden secret, the secret of Matilda, which is to say, a taste for the knowledge of Matilda’s self (it might be well here to recall that in Latin “sapere” means both “to taste” and “to know).

 The incestuous logic of the novel suggests that this taste for the secret of the other is also always a misrecognized taste for the self in the other.
-Driven by the riven riverrun loneliness of the self whose companion is always the trace of the self in the other, love is the temptation to narcissism (make me one like myself the creature says in Frankenstein) to finding the other within the self, one’s self.
+Driven by the riven river-run loneliness of the self whose companion is always the trace of the self in the other, love is the temptation to narcissism (make me one like myself the creature says in Frankenstein) to finding the other within the self, one’s self.
 To taste of it, then, destroys it because it shares what absolutely must not be shared to remain what it is.
-The self is always already defined by the need, the necessity, the demand to be lonely, to keep the secret of the self sacred and safe from any paradise whether it is envisioned as a return to an embowering nature or as a fast forward to an utopian society.
+The self is always already defined by the need, the necessity, the demand to be lonely, to keep the secret of the self sacred and safe from any paradise whether it is envisioned as a return to an embowering nature or as a fast forward to a utopian society.
 The novel dramatizes this ontological argument through incest since the father literally sees the trace of himself in Matilda.
 That he seeks to partake of it, to partake of the self he sees in that other, is the process that the novel suggests is what love is precisely because, conversely, you also find the other in you.
 The secret that is your self is also the love for that other as borne out through your narcissism.
 In the lonely world of the self one finds a companion who is the other who is you, but not like the narcissus palely gleaming, forever loitering on the Styx.